trossco84/TrevorRoss/README.md

 ## Contact Information
 Please feel free to reach out to my personal email: tross@accentex.com.
-I am also a Co-Founder and Chief Analytics Officer for a small Palm Beach based Consulting Firm, Accentex (accentex.com).
+I am also a Co-Founder and Chief Analytics Officer for a small Palm Beach based consulting firm, Accentex (accentex.com).
 We handle a large range of inquiries from Data Management Consultation, to Statistical Analysis, to Infrastructure Optimization.